jandom/jandom/_posts/2019-12-27-startup-infrastructure-as-code.md

 Why take it step by step?
 Why not just jump in?
 "I pity the fool" – nothing beats incrementalism, if it's not greenfield.
 It's a new tool.
 You'll have to learn, your team will have to learn, and mistakes will be made.

-## The journey taken

-The purpose of this section is credibility: this is how we got to where we are.
-Maybe we missed a few things but we're not bozos.
-It's not our 1st attempt and we've given a lot of these tools a try.

-### All aboard, the CloudFormation train

-### How about a change at the Terraform junction

-### Wandering in the dessert

-The principal critique: markup language with evaluatinos, bleh

 Notes